stressedplants/SinglePlantOmics/desync_gene_expr/README.md

-# Desyncronised Gene Expression in *Arabidopsis thaliana*
+# Single-plant-omics reveals the cascade of transcriptional changes during the vegetative-to-reproductive transition - R code

 This repository contains the code to run the analysis and create figures for this project.

-READMEs in the `data` and `R` subfolders explain the data and the purpose of the code, respectively.
+For additional details see:

+-	`data/data_summary.md` for the sources and explanation of the data
+-	`R/script_summary.md` for an explanation of the R scripts.

 ## Installation